StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-part-3.md

 - The subscription mechanism requires an endpoint URI (callback URI) which provides a safe method for multiple applications to subscribe to the same notifications
 - This new component can report to the applications in case the requested notifications are not available in which case the platform will deny the subscription request

-Please note that in addition to subscription StarlingX also provides the applications the ability to pull the status notification on demand.
+Please note that in addition to subscription, StarlingX also provides the applications the ability to pull the status notification on demand.

 Below you can find an examples that describe how an application subscribes to PTP status notifications, receives an event when there is a change to the PTP synchronization state and how it can pull for the current PTP status.